Skip to main content

 Short trips (under 30 days): The convenience of instant activation without finding a SIM shop is unbeatable.
 Land, turn on data, go.

 Multi-country travel: Buying a new SIM in every country is tedious and expensive.
-One regional eSIM (like Airalo’s Europe or Asia plans) covers dozens of countries seamlessly.
+One regional eSIM plan covers dozens of countries seamlessly.

 Keeping your home number active: With an eSIM on your primary line, you can keep your physical SIM for your home carrier, receiving calls/texts while using eSIM data abroad.
 Perfect for two-factor authentication or staying reachable.